 The calculation for existing building uptake also takes into account the proportion of buildings in the Carmarthenshire LPA which are in urban, suburban or rural locations, as well as those which are flats or houses.
 The BIR calculation model uses this information to make assumptions on the sizes of the homes, as well as their potential for renewable energy such as ground source heat pumps, which may require a significant amount of outdoor space.
-Figure 6 shows
+Figure 7 shows the split of housing by urban, suburban or rural classification73.

-66 The percentage figures based on StatsWales figures for projected population of Carmarthenshire and the projected population for Carmarthenshire within the BBNP
+70 The percentage figures based on StatsWales figures for projected population of Carmarthenshire and the projected population for Carmarthenshire within the BBNP.
+71 UK Building Regulations Part L (2010): Conservation of fuel and